itsdotbmp/Undergraduate-Pilot-Training/sortie-1/scoring.md

 - **No/Fail** - Negligent weapon release
 - **No/Fail** - Loss of airframe
 - **No/Fail** - Unsafe flight practices

+PROPOSAL FOR CHANGES TO GRADING RUBRIC

+Language for what the standard looks like
+Langauge for what it looks like to do better then the standard Language for what things could be missing when not meeting the standard

 - Take-Off
   - Exceeds - Appropriate take off speed, clean retraction of gears and flaps, steady AoA
   - Standard - Pull up early, or late, moderate PIO, loss of control but recovered.